 Shopping for ceramics, flatware, and glassware that doesn’t look like they belong on your grandmother’s table can be surprisingly tricky.
 How hard is it to make table setting essentials that are high quality, reasonably priced, and minimalist but luxurious in design for the modern individual?
 Year and a Day’s “beauty meets utility” collection is all that and more.
 Offering both shiny and matte flatware, ceramics in a semi-matte pallette, and straightforward but elegant glassware, they have simplified the process of curating a complete set of homeware you love.
 Just take a simple quiz relating to your lifestyle, and they will help with product recommendations and let you know how many of each item you need to purchase.
 Then, you get to pick your colors and finishes.
 You can also shop a la carte.

-While The Inside has been around for a few years, we expect they are majorly going to blow up in 2020 due to their expanding product line.
+While The Inside has been around for a few years, but their product line is ever-expanding.
 Not only can you design your own sofa, bedframe, chairs, and benches in basically every pattern imaginable—including Scalamandre’s iconic zebras—but Christiane Lemiuex’s DTC brand recently launched a tabletop collection, simplifying the tablescaping process.

 With so many direct-to-consumer plant purveyors online, if you are in need of green it can be hard to choose who to order from.
-However, Bloomscape, which popped up on our radar in 2019, feels more life a lifestyle brand than anything else.
+However, Bloomscape feels more life a lifestyle brand than anything else.
 We not only love their gorgeous greenery, but the gorgeous, Insta-worthy pots their plants come in.
 Founded by fifth generation greenhouse grower Justin Mast, the brand offers superior plants in Instagram-worthy super chic pottery shipped to your door.

 You can purchase small plants in sets or go extra large with trees.
 The home delivery is particularly useful when it comes to the oversized options.

 Buying high-quality, non-toxic cookware can be incredibly expensive, confusing—and let’s admit it, boring.
-Enter Caraway Home, a DTC cookware company that offers one item: an all-inclusive, cookware set with a built in storage system.
+Enter Caraway Home, a DTC cookware company that offers an all-inclusive, cookware set with a built in storage system.
 The set boasts a 10.5in Fry Pan, 3QT Saucepan, 6.5QT Dutch Oven, and 4.5QT Saute Pan with matching lids.
-The only decision you have to make is choosing one of the five on-trend color options ranging from a savory sage to an elegantly simple cream.
-Each set will run you $395.
+The only decision you have to make is choosing one of their on-trend color options ranging from a savory sage to an elegantly simple cream.

 There are so many DTC companies that focus primarily on mattresses, linens, furniture, or rugs.
 Parachute, based in Venice, CA (obviously) has somehow managed to integrate all of them into their impressive lifestyle collection.
 Their high-quality, reasonably priced, laid back yet luxurious aesthetic is just what the home goods market needed—as evidenced by their constantly expanding collection.
 We are also a fan of their exclusive collaborations with brands such as A.L.C. and OSEA.